Dislocated Worker Definition and Programs

 - Is the spouse of an active duty member of the Armed Forces and lost employment as a result of relocating because of a permanent duty station change

 - Is the spouse of an active duty member of the Armed Forces, is also unemployed or underemployed, and finding difficulty in obtaining or upgrading employment

 - Is a displaced homemaker – someone who was taking care of a family without pay, such as a stay-at-home mother or father, is no longer supported by their spouse, is unemployed or underemployed, and can't find or upgrade their employment

 Reasons for Worker Dislocation

-A common reason for the dislocation of workers is a downturn in the general economy that reduces overall demand for products or services.
+A common reason for the dislocation of workers is a downturn in the general economy that reduces overall demand for products or services, and therefore, reduced need for workers.
 In some cases, the impetus is a downturn in a particular industry, such as the newspaper business, which is based on economic or technological trends.